Intempt

 What You Get

-- Canvas Flow: A visual multi-channel journey builder that orchestrates email, push, SMS, in-app messages, content cards, and WhatsApp from a single workflow.
+• Canvas Flow: A visual, multi-channel journey builder.
+It runs email, push, SMS, in-app messages, content cards, and WhatsApp in one workflow.
 Branches, delays, audience splits, and A/B experiment steps are all native to the builder.

-- Real-Time Behavioral Triggers: Send messages the moment a user takes any action inside your app or website, from completing a purchase to hitting a usage milestone to abandoning a session mid-flow.
+• Real-Time Behavioral Triggers: Send messages right when a user acts in your app or website.
+This includes completing a purchase, reaching a usage milestone, or abandoning a session mid-flow.
 No batch processing or delay.

-- Liquid Templating: Deep personalization using Liquid syntax.
-Conditional content, dynamic attribute insertion, and computed values are built directly into message content at scale.
+• Liquid Templating: Deep personalization using Liquid syntax.
+Conditional content, dynamic attribute insertion, and computed values integrate directly into message content at scale.

-- Predictive Suite: ML-powered Predictive Churn and Predictive Events models trained on your own data, accessible directly inside the campaign builder without a data science team.
+• Predictive Suite: ML-powered Predictive Churn and Predictive Events models trained on your data.
+Access them inside the campaign builder.
+No data science team needed.

-- In-App and Content Card Messaging: Full-screen, modal, and slide-up in-app messages alongside persistent content cards that surface in your app's feed or inbox, coordinated with email and push from the same Canvas.
+• In-App and Content Card Messaging: Use full-screen, modal, and slide-up in-app messages.
+Use persistent content cards in your app's feed or inbox.
+Coordinate them with email and push from the same Canvas.

 Who Should Use It

-Right fit for mid-market and enterprise consumer apps, media companies, fintech platforms, and large ecommerce brands with dedicated engineering and marketing operations teams.
+Right fit for mid-market and enterprise consumer apps, media companies, fintech platforms, and large ecommerce brands.
+It works best for teams with dedicated engineering and marketing operations.
 Particularly strong for mobile-first businesses where push, in-app, and email need to work together in real time.
 Not suitable for teams without technical implementation resources, a defined onboarding engagement, or budgets below the enterprise tier.

 What to Watch For